 Average temperatures: 25.9° to 31°C ( 78.62˚ to 88˚ F)

 The Maldives local currency is the Maldivian Rufiyaa (MVR).
 You can exchange your foreign currency at all local banks as well draw from ATM’s.
 All resorts however accept USD.

 The area code for Maldives is 00 960 +.
 Cell phone coverage is today available in most places of the archipelago.

 Available today in all Hotels and Resorts and almost everywhere from North to South.
 This service is chargeable or free according to the Resorts.

-A minimum of 1US$ / 0.63GBP£ / 0.80€ / per day for the room attendant.
+A minimum of 1US$ / 0.63GBP£ / 0.80€ / per time the room attendant comes to clean the room which is usually twice a day.
 The same amount for waiters and your luggage porter at arrival is advised.
 Butler services in luxury Resorts are generally more rewarded.

 In Resorts: Summer Casual.
 General trend is quite relaxed…but Island Chic style is welcome and even required in some Resorts, mostly in the evenings.

 Male and Maldivian local Islands: Women and men should keep their thighs and shoulders covered.
 No transparent clothes.